-Rosanne Quinnell is a senior lecturer in the School of Biological Sciences, University of Sydney.
+Rosanne Quinnell is an Associate Professor in the School of Life and Environmental Sciences, University of Sydney.
 The Campus Flora project has taken more of my time than she would ever care to admit. 🙂 The University of Sydney Campus Flora is an exciting initiative in its own right; even more exciting is the enormous potential it presents to transform how we teach Botany across the continent.
 Twitter: @

 Lachlan Pettit: Lachlan’s BIOL2923 Botany Adv (2013) and Summer Scholar (2014) kicked off this initiative.
 Lachlan’s photographs feature in the App.

 Angela Pursey (2014): Angela’s photos feature in the App and in this project site.

 Shawn Wang, Satya Sinha, Nic Barker: Coders of iPhone Apps, Ruby and Rails.
 2013-2014.

 Matthew Pye: Lachlan’s co-supervisor on Botany Adv project (2013) and Summer Scholarship (2014).

 Contact: Dr John Harper

 Dr Yvonne Davila I am a plant and pollination ecologist interested in plant reproductive ecology, specifically plant-pollinator interactions of Australian biota.
 I have previously worked with undergraduate ecology students studying pollination networks in Sydney urban gardens and on university campuses.
 I am keen to work with students to use the app to further contribute to the understanding of (the often overlooked) plant-pollinator interactions in our immediate surroundings.
 More about me here.
 Twitter:@whydee13